BSC-ES/autosubmit/docs/source/userguide/platforms/index.rst

         """ Initialization of the Class ExamplePlatform """ SlurmPlatform.__init__(self, expid, name, config, auth_password = auth_password)

-As you can see the parent class has an initialization as well in order initialize all the parent`s methods and attributes into the child, as well as, allowing for overriding of the methods, in which can be done as instructed in the following code snippet.
+As you can see the parent class has an initialization in order invoke all the parent`s methods and attributes into the child, as well as, allowing for overriding of the methods, in which can be done as instructed.

 .. code-block:: python